 - IT Threats: With a hybrid workforce, the availability of OGE's virtual network is more critical than ever and any unscheduled downtime has an even greater impact on operations.
 As potential security threats against automated systems grow and become more complex, OGE must remain proactive to ensure that any threats are reduced and mitigated, if not eliminated. - OGE has taken a number of steps to secure its IT systems, including: undergoing independent, third-party assessments; complying with key government-wide directives; and leveraging both internal and external expertise and resources.
-OGE will continue to address IT security threats and to commit significant resources to secure its important IT systems and network.
+OGE continues to address IT security threats and will commit significant resources to secure its important IT systems and network.
 OGE will also seek, despite its small staff and limited resources, to remain responsive and compliant to new cybersecurity directives.
-In addition, OGE is implementing a comprehensive replacement of its IT infrastructure by procuring new equipment and by migrating to a secure, FedRAMP-certified government cloud environment ensuring a proactive approach to IT security threats. - Relocation of OGE's office: Notably, in fiscal year 2023, OGE worked with GSA to sign a new lease in advance of the expiration of its current lease in February 2024.
-To the benefit of the agency and overall government, OGE backfilled vacant space under another federal agency's existing lease.
-OGE also preserved resources by significantly shrinking its office space requirements by 18,000 square feet/75% of its current space, resulting in approximately \$1M cost savings.
-Any delays in this process, however, could cause OGE to incur costs, impede its mission, or necessitate reallocating staff resources. - Future of Work: Given the impact of the Administration's and Congressional efforts to return government employees to in-office work status and reducing telework and remote work enhancements, OGE is regularly evaluating performance, employee engagement, and staff feedback to inform future workspace needs.
+OGE completed a comprehensive replacement of its IT infrastructure by procuring new equipment and by migrating to a secure, FedRAMP-certified government cloud environment, ensuring a proactive approach to IT security threats. - Relocation and a new lease: GSA's lease for OGE's space at 1201 New York Ave NW, Washington, DC, ended 2 February 2024.
+OGE negotiated with GSA to determine optimal space requirements while significantly reducing agency square footage.
+A new Occupancy Agreement was finalized in 2024 and design and construction of new office space was secured at 250 E St. SW, Washington, DC, incurring annual savings of over \$1M as well as reducing required office space by 70%.
+The redesigned office space is modern and functional and provides sufficient space for full time in-office employees, teleworkers, and meeting space, as needed. - Future of Work: OGE is actively evaluating the use of new leased office space given the impact of the Administration's and congressional efforts to return government employees to in-office work status and reducing telework and remote work enhancements.
+OGE is regularly evaluating performance, employee engagement, and staff feedback to inform future workspace needs.
 OGE continues to prioritize employee health and safety, evaluate its personnel policies and work environments, and pilot new operating approaches and workplace innovations, while carefully considering trends related to the federal workplace.
 Based on both strong performance and data on preferences of its employees, OGE continues with its expanded telework and remote work policy to move OGE toward the "future of work" in the face of operational challenges.